Acylindrically hyperbolic groups and their quasi-isometrically embedded subgroups: Questions

 Example \ref{ex:outfn} shows that many known convex cocompact subgroups of $\OutFn$ give A/QI triples.
 Moreover, every convex cocompact subgroup of $\OutFn$ quasi-isometrically embeds in the free factor complex. \begin{question} Does $\OutFn$ always act acylindrically along the image of a convex cocompact subgroup in the free factor complex? \end{question}

-In the case $G$ is finitely generated, the subgroup $H$ in an A/QI triple $(G,X,H)$ satisfies a number of finiteness properties beyond finite height following from stability.
-We would like to know if these properties hold in general. \begin{question} When $G$ is not finitely generated, but there is an A/QI triple $(G,X,H)$, does $H$ have finite width?
+As well as finite height, Antol\'in--Mj--Sisto--Taylor show finite width and bounded packing for stable subgroups \cite{AMST19}.
+We would like to know if these properties hold for $H$ in an A/QI triple $(G,X,H)$ even when $G$ is not finitely generated. \begin{question} When $G$ is not finitely generated, but there is an A/QI triple $(G,X,H)$, does $H$ have finite width?
 If $G$ is countable, does $H$ have bounded packing? \end{question}

 Part of the usefulness of finite height in context of quasi-convex subgroups of hyperbolic groups is that one can pass to an \emph{almost malnormal core} of a finite collection of quasi-convex groups.
 This core is a collection of quasi-convex subgroups of height $1$, so the ambient group is hyperbolic relative to this collection, and one can attempt to run various inductive arguments on height using Dehn filling (as for example in \cite{AGM09} and the appendix to \cite{Agol13}).
 Rather than aiming to produce a relatively hyperbolic structure on $G$, one might hope to produce a hyperbolically embedded collection of subgroups.
 Such a collection would necessarily have height one.
-As we have mentioned, the $H$ in an A/QI triple $(G,X,H)$ is not necessarily hyperbolically embedded as its its height may be strictly bigger than one.
+As we have mentioned, the $H$ in an A/QI triple $(G,X,H)$ is not necessarily hyperbolically embedded as its height may be strictly bigger than one.
 In order to pass to a well-behaved almost malnormal core, one would like to know the answer to the following question. \begin{question} Consider the collection of infinite subgroups of $H$ of the form $\bigcap_{i=1}^{k} g_k H g_k^{-1}$.
 Do these subgroups fall in finitely many $H$--conjugacy classes?
 Do the minimal such subgroups give rise to a hyperbolically embedded collection in $G$ (after possibly replacing each by a finite index supergroup and choosing one per $G$--conjugacy class)? \end{question}

 Using the machinery of hierarchically hyperbolic groups, Spriano in \cite{Spriano} proves Theorem~\ref{thm:aqiboundary} in the special case where $\mc H$ is a collection of infinite quasi-convex subspaces which can be extended to form a \emph{weak factor system}.
 Indeed Spriano gives finer information about the boundary in this case, decomposing it into the boundaries of the various elements of the factor system, one of which is $\partial \hat X$.
 When $X$ is the Cayley graph of a hyperbolic group and $\mc H$ is the set of cosets of a finite collection of infinite quasi-convex subgroups, Spriano shows that $\mc H$ extends to a weak factor system \cite[Section 5.2]{Spriano}.
 Spriano's argument seems to strongly use properness.
 In general, $X$ may not be a proper metric space, and thus we ask the following question: